jbcodeforce/jbcodeforce.github.io/docs/blogs/12-27-21/index.md

-# Developer experience for an event-driven microservice
+# Developer experience for an event-driven solution

 Event-driven solutions are complex to implement, a lot of parts need to be considered, and I did not find any article that goes into how to do things with the last technology available to us ('last' meaning November 2021).

-I want to propose a set of articles to address this developer's experience, not fully in the perfect order of developer's activities, as normally  we should start by event-storming workshop with the business subject matter experts and apply Domain Driven Design.
+I want to propose a set of articles to address this end-to-end developer's experience, not fully in the perfect order of developer's activities, as normally  we should start by event-storming workshop with the business subject matter experts and apply Domain Driven Design approach, but with enough content, tools and practices to let you start your journey.

-At the minimum level an event solution will have producer applications, event brokers, consumer applications for event processing and sinks to move data for long term persistence.
-As we want governance to understand how to consume data and who is doing what in this distributed solution, we need to add schema registry OpenAPI and AsyncAPI management and metadata management.
+At the minimum level an event-driven solution will have producer applications, event brokers, consumer applications for event processing and sinks to keep data for longer term.
+As we want governance to understand how to consume data and who is doing what in this distributed solution, we need to add schema registry, [OpenAPI](https://www.openapis.org/) and [AsyncAPI](https://www.asyncapi.com/) management complemented with metadata management.

+So we have a lot to cover.

-The following figure illustrates a minimum set of components we may need to use in any event-driven solution:
+The following figure illustrates a minimum set of components, we will need to consider in any event-driven solution:

 ![](./images/components.png)
 **Figure 1: a component view of a simple solution**

-Components:

-* Kafka producer exposing REST API to get data from a mobile or webapp
+* Kafka producer(s) exposing REST API to get data from a IoT, mobile or webapp.
-* Kafka Brokers in this case IBM Event Streams
+* Kafka Brokers, in this article I will use IBM Event Streams
-* A schema registry in this case the one in IBM Event Streams
+* A schema registry, [apicur.io](https://www.apicur.io/) which is in IBM Event Streams
-* One to many consumers, here an example of consumer using streaming processing to consume, process, publish events.
+* One to many consumers, here an example of consumer using streaming processing to consume, process, and publish events.
-* Integrate API management for both REST end points and asyncAPI for Kafka topics
+* Integrate API management for both REST end points and asyncAPI definitions.
+The AsyncAPI is defined for Kafka binding.
 * Event end point gateway to control communication between consumers and kafka brokers
-* S3 sink Kafka connector to move events for longer term storage like S3 buckets in cloud object storage.
+* S3 sink Kafka connector to move events for longer term storage like S3 buckets.
+We will use IBM cloud object storage.

-From the flow point of view:
+The numbered flows highlight :

 1. We should consider the developer of the producer application.
 This application can take different form, but let assume it will be a Java microprofile, reactive messaging app.
 The application exposes REST resources defined via OpenApi document.
 During the development process the OpenAPI document will be pushed to an API management, and deployed to an API gateway (Step 1 in figure above).
-We do not want to focus on that.
 1. When the application starts to be deployed, it produces events to the `orders` topic, the schemas defined for this messages, is pushed to a schema registry at mostly the same time as the message is published (Step 2).
 The schema could also have been pushed via API or user interface.
 We will address DevOps avro schema deployment later.